 There is a battle going on at the moment in many organisations across the UK, it’s a battle between employee and employer and the ammunition both are using is being happily supplied by the government and HMRC.
-Welcome to the company car warzone, where both sides can be completely unappreciative of the others perspective and the rules of engagement change with every budget.
+Welcome to the company car warzone, where both sides can be completely unappreciative of the perspective of the other and the rules of engagement change with every budget.

 Since the 70’s company cars have been a stalwart of employers benefits package and since the introduction of company car tax they have become increasingly political and emotive in equal measure.
 Let’s draw up the battle lines, the adversaries have something in common, both want and indeed need a car to conduct day to day business.
 The employee needs to get from a to b to allow the employer to succeed and in this joint aim at least there is unison but the way to get there is fraught with friction.